wankdanker/node-zsync/README.md

   * dateFormat - date format to format the timestamp included in the snapshot (see https://www.npmjs.com/package/dateformat)
   * tag - optional tag to include in the snapshot name; eg: hourly, monthly, daily, random, test, etc
   * continue - boolean; continue processing each matched datasets even if errors occur; default false
+  * atomic - boolean; create all possible snapshots at once; default false

 ### rotate(opts, cb)